Charli Collier: High school career

-Texas
+College career

-Collier played for the Texas Longhorns.

-As a freshman in 2018-19, Collier played in 31 games with one start, averaging 14.4 minutes per game.
+Collier played college basketball for the Texas Longhorns.
+As a freshman in 2018–19, Collier played in 31 games with one start, averaging 14.4 minutes per game.
 She averaged 4.9 points per game, Collier scored in double figures on eight occasions during the year and led the Longhorns with 20 blocks.

 Collier didn't see the playing time or success in her freshman season that she had hoped, and struggled adjusting to the timing and physicality of the collegiate game.
 Instead of looking to transfer, Collier turned inward and focused on improving.
 Through that experience, Collier has transformed herself into one of the nation's top players.

 Collier had a breakout game in her team's win against No. 1 Stanford on December 22, 2019.
 She brought down a career-high 19 rebounds and scored a game-high 20 points in 37 minutes of play.
 The 19 rebounds were the eighth-most in a single game in program history.
 For her efforts, Collier earned espnW and USBWA National Player of the Week honors.

 Collier turned in one of the best sophomore seasons in program history, ranking third in rebounds (314) and eighth in blocks (39) among Texas sophomores all-time.

 In her junior season, Collier was the only NCAA Division I player to average at least 20.0 points per game and 12.0 rebounds per game.
 She has increased her points per game average by more than eight points from her sophomore to her junior season.
 Collier has recorded 20 or more points on 16 occasions as a junior, including a career-high 44 points against North Texas on November 29, 2020, marking the most by a Texas player since 1994.

-Collier had a breakout sophomore season in 2019-20, earning First-Team All-Big 12 Conference accolades.
+Collier had a breakout sophomore season in 2019–20, earning First-Team All-Big 12 Conference accolades.
 She started all 30 games at the center position for the Longhorns, playing 29.8 minutes per game.
 Collier was tied for the team lead in scoring (13.1 points per game) and led the Longhorns in rebounding (10.5 rebounds per game).
 She ranked 20th nationally in rebounds per game (10.5) and 23rd in total rebounds (314).

 Collier was one of only six players in the Big 12 Conference that season to average a double-double on the year.
 She ranked 16th nationally in double-doubles with 16 and she was one of only four players in program history to average a points-rebounds double-double for a single season.